Spyros Galanis

 Conferences and Workshops

-I co-organize the Virtual Seminars in Economic Theory (VSET) and the Workshop in Economic Theory, in memory of Miltos Makris (MSET), together with Francesco Giovannoni (Bristol), Angel Hernando-Veciana (Carlos III), Max Kwiek (Southampton) and Julia Wirtz (Bristol).
-DREAM organises the Durham Economic Theory Conference and the Durham York workshop.
+I co-organize the Virtual Seminars in Economic Theory (VSET) and the Makris Symposium in Economic Theory (MSET), together with Francesco Giovannoni (Bristol), Angel Hernando-Veciana (Carlos III), Max Kwiek (Southampton) and Julia Wirtz (Bristol).
+Within DREAM, I organise the Durham Economic Theory Conference, the Durham York workshop, and the CMA Durham Workshop.

 CMA Durham partnership

-The Competition and Markets Authority (CMA) has established a partnership with Durham University.
+I manage the partnership between the Competition and Markets Authority (CMA) and Durham University.
 The main partners are the CMA Microeconomics Unit, the Department of Economics and DREAM.
-You can find more about our joint actions and events here.
+You can find more about our joint actions and events by clicking below.

 Crypto and Blockchain

 I have organised panel discussions and short courses on the economics of blockchain and cryptocurrencies, such as Investing in Crypto Assets and Decentralised Finance, that took place on March 31 2021.
 You can find more information here.
-I advise Aaro Capital and I regularly write reports, such as An Introduction to Distributed Ledger Technology and blog posts on various topics, such as stablecoins, DLT and the hold-up problem, digital securities and on-chain governance.
+I advised Aaro Capital, a fund of funds specialised in crypto investments, between 2018-2024, writing several reports on the economics of blockchain.

 Book